Woolworths Mobile offers a range of handsets on 24 or 36-month contract terms with bonus rewards.

 Woolworths Mobile provides its telecommunications services on parts of Telstra’s 4G networks.
 What this means in practical terms is that it’s speed limited compared to the "full" Telstra network, as well as having a marginally smaller national footprint, although you do have to get relatively remote to fall outside the nexus of population areas and coverage.

-In contract terms, all of Woolworths Mobile’s offerings include a bundled Android smartphone over 24 months; its SIM-only offerings are only provided on a prepaid basis.
+In contract terms, all of Woolworths Mobile’s offerings include a bundled Android smartphone over 24 or 36 months; its SIM-only offerings are only provided on a prepaid basis.

 How much do Woolworths Mobile plans cost?